WhoWaWay/WhoWaWay/UserNeeds-Benchmarking-Requirements.md

 ## Open Questions

 Can we improve the battery life if we use drones?
-Can our design both open and close the umbrella autonomously?
+Can our design be durable and compact even in the case of user modifications?
 Can we have good WiFi connection?

 ## Milestones